wikit-ai/olaf-llm-eswc2024/README.md

 ## No LLM pipeline

-Script to create an OWL ontology based ont the pizza textual description with a pipeline made up without LLM components.
+Script to create an OWL ontology based on the pizza textual description with a pipeline made up without LLM components.

 ```bash
 python scripts/no_llm_pipeline.py
 ```

 Results are stored in `results/no_llm_pipeline/no_llm_pipeline_kr_rgf_graph_eswc2024.ttl` and `results/no_llm_pipeline/no_llm_pipeline_kr_eswc2024.json`.

+## Pipeline components

+The `scripts/pipeline_components_analysis.ipynb` notebook compare available techniques in OLAF for each ontology learning pipeline component.

+Results are stored in `results/pipeline_components`.

+# Results

+All results are stored in the folder corresponding to the ontology learning technique used.

+Results analysis are available in the `results/results_analysis.ipynb` notebook.

+The folder `results/pipeline_components` contains materials to discuss the performances of pipeline components.